 - Hive Mind: Somewhat, each Deadite seems to have its own personality, even though they're all possessed by the same demon.

-- Humanoid Abomination: Manifests itself into a humanoid form near the end of the 2013 film.
+- Humanoid Abomination: Manifests itself into a humanoid form near the end of the 2013 film, ironically called "the Abomination".
 On a side note, any of the Deadites who decide to use their Lovecraftian Superpower to really do a number on themselves becomes this as they turn from zombielike to the epitome of Body Horror.

 - I Have Many Names: Throughout the movies it's called "The Evil", the "Kandarian demon", "Rotting Apple Head", and in the 2013 version "The Abomination."

 - Just Toying with Them: Very few Deadites actually have the brainpower or inclination to get serious when facing Ash.
 Even the evil force itself, when chasing his car and trailer down, it merely smashes on it and tries to seize control of the vehicle instead of outright totalling and tossing it off the road, as one unfortunate passerby learned the hard way.